This article may contain affiliate links. For more details, please refer to our disclosure.

 For short-term visitors, there is also a special card called Welcome Suica.

-→Welcome Suica (Transpotation IC card for visitor)
+→Welcome Suica (Transportation IC card for visitor)

 Use Train Navigation Apps